How to Deal with Flat Car Batteries

 Once it starts, remove the leads in reverse order.

 ⚠️ Not comfortable with this?
 Don’t risk it.
-Give us a call and we’ll advise what to do next.
+Give us a call, and we’ll advise you on what to do next.

 3. Drive or Charge the Battery